uCiC-app/slate/source/includes/_conversations.md

 ]
 ```

-This endpoint retrieves all of a user's conversations.
+This endpoint retrieves all of the current user's conversations.

 ### HTTP Request